 A great way to replace wires to a large extent, and sometimes even entirely, PCBs are today found everywhere, with applications only limited by the human imagination more than anything else.

-Of the many kinds of PCBs around, one of the more interesting and unique varieties around, is that of Flexible PCBs.
+Of the many kinds of PCBs around, one of the more interesting and unique varieties around is that of Flexible PCBs.

 Created as a way to make printed circuits that are flexible, they found widespread use in applications where there was a need for moving circuits.
-In other words, rather than being designed traditional circuitry where the base was solid and fixed in position, the flexible PCBs were made for applications which had to be in constant motion, such as those in moving machinery.
+In other words, rather than being designed traditional circuitry where the base was solid and fixed in position, the flexible PCBs were made for applications that had to be in constant motion, such as those in moving machinery.

 This allowed for the circuits to continue carrying out their function, while at the same time remaining intact rather than getting damaged in any way, while the circuitry was moving.